-Some of the critical infrastructural developments which are expected to impact both rental and capital value of the nearby localities are Peripheral Ring Road (PRR), Metro Link Project & IT Investment Region (ITIR), Bangalore-Chennai Six-Lane Expressway and North-South Corridor.
+Some of the critical infrastructural developments which are expected to impact both rental and capital value of the nearby localities are Peripheral Ring Road (PRR), Metro Link Project & IT Investment Region (ITIR), Bangalore-Chennai six-lane Expressway and North-South Corridor.

 Peripheral Ring Road (PRR)

 It is expected that the project will help in getting rid of massive ORR traffic.
-According to reports, the adjoining localities are witnessing a depreciation in price of about 2 to 5 % due to delay in project delivery which includes Sarjapur&Thanisandra.
+According to reports, the adjoining localities are witnessing a depreciation in the price of about 2 to 5 % due to delay in project delivery which includes Sarjapur&Thanisandra.

 Metro Link Road

 Metro Link Road is a smart project of the Bangalore Metro Rail Corporation, it will be a 72 km long stretch that would run between Hesarghatta Cross Station in the North to Puttenahalli Cross in the South.

 Information Technology Investment Region (ITIR)

-ITIR is a joint project by Central and state government.
-Situated near Kempewgowda International Airport, it is sprawled in 10,000 acres of the land, which comprises of special economic zone (SEZ), public utilities, logistics, administrative services and residential areas.
+ITIR is a joint project by the Central and state governments.
+Situated near Kempewgowda International Airport, it is sprawled in 10,000 acres of the land, which comprises of the special economic zone (SEZ), public utilities, logistics, administrative services, and residential areas.

-Bangalore-Chennai Six-Lane Expressway
+Bangalore-Chennai six-lane Expressway

 North-South Metro Corridor

 The forthcoming North-South metro corridor connecting Nagasandra and Puttenalli is one of the prominent infra projects in Bangalore.
-“The upcoming metro route would improve the connectivity of these areas to other parts of the city and would also impact thereal estate values in these micro markets”, says VivekanandBabu, President, Sales & Marketing VBHC Homes Pvt.
+“The upcoming metro route would improve the connectivity of these areas to other parts of the city and would also impact the real estate values in these micro-markets”, says VivekanandBabu, President, Sales & Marketing VBHC Homes Pvt.
 Ltd.